Mafruha17/CIDM6330-Spring2025/README.md

 This project delivers a scalable, distributed healthcare communication system designed to improve patient engagement, provider efficiency, and device interoperability.
 Built with Django, Ninja APIs, Celery, Redis, and Docker, the platform supports real-time data integration, two-way communication, and secure data management — demonstrating a professional-grade architecture ready for industry-scale enhancement.

+📦 Note: All project evolutions (Assignment0 through Assignment05) have been consolidated into the FinalProjectDropbox/ folder.
+For submission purposes, this folder has also been packaged as a zip file named FinalProjectSubmission.zip, available in the root of the repository.

 ## 📋 Table of Contents

 - [📚 Project Overview](#-project-overview)